 Trunk Bay is part of the Virgin Islands National Park and also happens to be one of the most photographed beaches in the USVI.
 Conde Nast named it one of the top beaches in the world.
 Needless to say, it’s an absolutely gorgeous island, and you can also find the best snorkeling from the beach there.
 It features a 225-yard-long underwater snorkeling trail with some of the most calm and clean water.
 You’ll see an amazing variety of fish just a short distance from the shore.
 This is some of the best Caribbean snorkeling for beginners and seasoned pros.

 The beach itself is extremely clean, too.
 Even if you’re seeking a beach day, this is a phenomenal choice.
 Add snorkeling to the mix, and you’ve got the perfect day!
-Trunk Bay in St. John is among the best snorkeling in the Caribbean islands.
+Trunk Bay in St. John is one of the best Caribbean islands for snorkeling vacations.

-Where To Stay: If you’re not sailing in for the day from a cruise ship, consider staying in St. John for a holiday.
+If you’re not sailing in for the day from a cruise ship, consider staying in St. John for a holiday.
 There are a variety of hotels and resorts in St. John, including the Sea Shore Allure villa (with views overlooking Great Cruz Bay) and the Estate Lindholm, right inside the national park.
-You can also find a great selection of rental homes and rooms on Airbnb in St. John, USVI.

 Klein Bonaire – Bonaire

-Where to Stay: We’ve only visited Bonaire on a cruise ship, but there are many places to stay in Bonaire, too.
 Justin and I adore staying at apartments while we travel, so the One Ocean Boutique Apartments looks like a great choice.
 The Courtyard by Marriott Bonaire Dive Resort looks like a spectacular choice for those interested in a scuba diving trip.
-There are also some bright and beautiful properties for rent on Airbnb in Bonaire, too.

 The island of Saint Martin / Sint Maarten is half French and half Dutch.
 You can easily visit two countries in one day with purely tropical vibes all around.
 Sounds like a dream, right?
 St Martin is a very dreamy destination, especially for snorkeling and underwater wildlife viewing.
 Among the Caribbean cruise ports, you’ll find awesome opportunities for a day of sailing, snorkeling, and relaxing on the beach.
 I went on a tour in St. Martin from a cruise ship where we did just that.